carlosCharlie/MapGenerator/README.md

-# MapGenerator
+# Map Generator
-A Minecraft style map generator with Javascript and Babylon.js
+A voxel style map generator with Javascript and Babylon.js